davidsprieto/js-map-fitness/README.md

 <p class="copyright">
     &copy; Base Project Created by
     <a class="twitter-link" target="_blank" href="https://twitter.com/jonasschmedtman">Jonas Schmedtmann</a> in the
-    Udemy Course: The Complete JavaScript Course.
-    This project is not entirely my own.
-I followed along and completed this project module portion to use for my own
+    Udemy Course: The Complete JavaScript Course.This project is not entirely my own.
+I followed along and completed this project module portion to     use for my own learning.
+However, many additions and features were implemented on my own by reading through the Leaflet documentation.
-    learning.
-HOWEVER, MANY FEATURES NOT SHOWN IN THE COURSE WERE IMPLEMENTED ON MY OWN.
 </p>